 - East Fork family campground: No accessible sites.

 - Indoor group camp: The cabin is ADA compliant but not reserved for campers with disabilities.

 - Outdoor group camp: No accessible sites.

-- Pigeon Creek family campground: 1 non-electric accessible site.
+- Pigeon Creek family campground: One non-electric accessible site.

-A vehicle admissions sticker is required to camp at the family and horse campgrounds.
+A vehicle admissions sticker is required to camp at the family and group campgrounds.
 The current camping fees are updated annually.
-There are no fees for either backpack or hunter camping, but filling out a free permit is required.
+There are no fees for either backpack or hunter camping but filling out a free permit is required.

 The forest is open to small game and deer hunting.
 To ensure your safety during the hunting seasons, avoid wearing brown or white clothing while in the woods.
 Instead, wear blaze orange or bright colors, including a blaze orange hat.
 You can look up hunting seasons on the DNR hunting pages.

 Campgrounds come in a number of different categories.
 On one end of the spectrum, the campground is very developed with paved walking paths and modern plumbing.
 On the other end it could merely be a previously cleared tent pad with no bathroom or drinking water amenities.